 in other cases provided for in Article 3.4.

-By way of derogation from the previous paragraph of this Article, LBDF BV may provide Financing as replacement capital (i.e. the purchase of existing shares in a Target Enterprise from another shareholder of that Target Enterprise), if the Financing is combined with new share capital (regardless of who provided it) provided to the Target Enterprise for an amount larger than 50% of the amount of the share capital that has already been provided to the Target Enterprise.

 Financing decision

 The Management Board of LBDF BV shall submit the Financing proposal to the Financing Committee, so that the Financing Committee may issue its opinion to the Management Board on such matter.